 Festivals are often a grand happening with thousands of people attending if it’s a local festival and millions gathering for nationwide celebrations.
-The atmosphere is often vibrant and loaded with energy, sound and colour.
+The atmosphere is often vibrant and loaded with energy, sound and color.
 Experiencing one of these major festivals is a great attraction and an insight into local spiritual life.
-India’s most famous festivals (and most important in the Hindu calendar) are undoubtedly Holi and Diwali: the first being the annual festival of colour, when people soak each other in coloured powder and dyed water; the latter being the festival of lights, when families light oil lamps and hang gas lanterns.
+India’s most famous festivals (and most important in the Hindu calendar) are undoubtedly Holi and Diwali: the first being the annual festival of color, when people soak each other in colored powder and dyed water; the latter being the festival of lights, when families light oil lamps and hang gas lanterns.

-The Esala Perahera in Kandy is Sri Lanka’s most famous Buddhist festival, during which colourfully dressed elephants carrying the famous Tooth Relic parade through the streets, accompanied by dozens of Kandyan dancers with whips and fire.
-In Bhutan, the colourfully costumed Tsechus festival takes place on the tenth day of the Tibetan lunar calendar, with celebrations in the capital Thimpu and the town Paro being the most famous.
+The Esala Perahera in Kandy is Sri Lanka’s most famous Buddhist festival, during which colorfully dressed elephants carrying the famous Tooth Relic parade through the streets, accompanied by dozens of Kandyan dancers with whips and fire.
+In Bhutan, the colorfully costumed Tsechus festival takes place on the tenth day of the Tibetan lunar calendar, with celebrations in the capital Thimpu and the town Paro being the most famous.

 We recommend some of the smaller festivals for a more intimate religious experience.
 Dashain is Nepal’s main festival lasting over 15 days, but as it involves the sacrifice of animals, it’s not for everyone.

 Tip: It’s well worth checking festival dates before planning a trip if you wish to incorporate one.